nlfiedler/mujina/NOTES.md

 ## Design ideas

+* When viewing an asset, keep the other assets in a marquee across the top/bottom (a la Lyn)
 * Free, easily customizable icons: http://fontawesome.io
 * Mini styling "framework": http://bulma.io
     - not sure how this works with React, maybe React is sufficient